 Rev. W. T. Jenkins came to us in 1961 and served until 1973.
 While Rev. Jenkins was here, a kitchen, restroom facilities, pastor’s study, air condition, new pews and pulpit furniture were installed.
 He was a pastor known for many talents.

 Rev. R. L. Brown came to us August 1, 1974 and served until March 31, 2002.
 Rev. Brown organized a weekly Bible Class and Prayer Service, a well was drilled, the Pastor’s study completed, as well as the parking area and cemetery, a fire proof file cabinet installed, pews covered, organ and piano purchased, as well as a memorial plaque, sound system and telephone.
 He recognized the “Mother” of the church.
 Rev. Brown also served as one of the musicians.

-Let us not forget those patriarchs who fell on their knees upon entering the sanctuary and gave God the glory and asked Him to make them worthy to be there.
+Let us not forget those patriarchs who fell on their knees upon entering the sanctuary and gave God the praise and glory asking Him to make them worthy to be there.

-So some history of Mt.
+Some history of Mt.
 Calvary still lives on in our memory.
-We have a wonderful new building – the most important thing for a church is its people and their love for God.
+We have a wonderful new building – the most important thing for a church is its people’s love for God.